 Shoes make all the difference when you're traveling.
 You will be on your feet a ton while you explore the new cities you are in and you want to be comfortable!
 Here are some of the best shoes for traveling that will keep you cool in hot weather, warm in cold weather and comfortable wherever you are!

-Did you know International Language Programs (ILP) has 10 countries you can volunteer in!?
+Did you know International Language Programs (ILP) has countries all over the world you can volunteer in!?
 Don't worry if you're not sure where you want to volunteer yet (it's hard to decide!)
 Click here to start your application now and decide where you want to go later!

 Quality is best

 No matter where you travel to, you're going to be walking way more than you ever expected.
 Probably the best investment you could make your international trip is a pair of good quality, comfortable walking shoes.
 So, if you're wondering whether you should save money or not...personally I would spend a little bit more when choosing the shoes I'm going to be wearing because I don't want all those blisters or sore feet every night.

 Quality doesn't mean it has to be crazy expensive though.
 We're going to suggestion some of the more better quality shoes and they are a bit pricier than say Payless Shoes.
 But, you can also find great deals on sites like Sierra Trading Post, Campsaver and Backcountry.
 Sign up for their mailing list and they usually email you a coupon to get a certain % off on top of their already lower prices.
 So before you head straight to the retailer's site, check around for deals.

 Chacos are a favorite of travelers.
 Keep your eyes out and you'll see them everywhere!
 Some nice things about Chacos:

 - They are comfortable with awesome arch support for all the walking.